BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Chris Cornell, of course, has one of the most powerful singing voices in rock history.
 According to Warren Hewitt, capturing his signature wail, especially on Superunknown, was more challenging than recording instruments.
 Cornell’s voice is a veritable instrument that is characterized by its brutal edge.
 He is unstoppable in his full-throated shriek.

 8) Axl Rose

 You might have known Axl Rose for his shrieking vocals and extensive wails.
-Yet, you may say that I am mistaken when I included him in the most famous baritone singers.
+So, you may say that I am mistaken when I include him in the most famous baritone singers.
 Of course, there is no doubt that Axl is a baritone.
-You can check out his song the Civil War, It’s So Easy, and Don’t Cry.
+You can check out songs like Civil War, It’s So Easy, and Don’t Cry.
 As you listen to these songs, you may mistake the pieces to have two distinct singers.
 Well, Axl had juxtaposed his natural baritone voice with his high shrieking range in this song.

-Axl, of course, doesn’t have a reliable vocal technique.
+Axl, of course, doesn’t have reliable voice techniques.
 Axl rose vocal range was very different.
 Yet, he is noteworthy for his excellent vocal extension and unique vocal style.
 His vocal style and technique, of course, is not sustainable.
 Hence, you will notice a remarkable difference in the Axl of the 80s and the present day’s Axl.

 Rolling Stone and NME have named Rose as an all-time great singer.
 Inducted into the Rock n’ Roll Hall of Fame, he declined to attend the awarding ceremony.